by Dubsnatch Team March 09, 2023

 SHINee has yet to come back with new music as a group, but there are some members who have released solo albums until Taemin, the last member to enlist, finally finishes serving in the military.

 Upon the group's formation in 2011, Block B was promoted as the "Korean Eminem."

 However, Block B's debut didn't receive much attention from the public.

 It was the case until Block B released their hit tracks 'Very Good,' 'Nillili Mambo,' and 'Nalina,' earning the group the nickname "The Darkhorse of K-pop."

-It is now five years since Block B last released music as a whole group.
+It has been five years since Block B released new music as a group.

 While K-Pop is mainly known for its idol groups, CNBLUE here is a Korean band that has been in the music industry for already 13 years.

 The group is responsible for several hit songs like 'I'm A Loner,' 'Can't Stop,' and 'Cinderella.'

 Aside from performing together as a band, CNBLUE members are also seen in many Korean dramas and movies.